Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Get into the starting position with your feet slightly wider than shoulder-width apart and a slight bend in your knees.

-• The first concentric stage of frog jumps is a slow and deep squat to get your buttocks as low as possible while maintaining a neutral spine [1].
+• According to ScienceDirect, the first concentric stage of frog jumps is a slow and deep squat to get your buttocks as low as possible while maintaining a neutral spine [1].

 • Keep your core engaged on the way down, and once you get to the bottom, jump explosively up.